An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Repeated Measurements

-Since measurements are repeatable, one might hope that multiple rounds could be compressed into a single, stronger measurement with a different parameter choice for $\epsilon$.
-However, this is not the case.
-As discussed previously, the measurement in Eq. \ref{Eq:measurement} is related to the weak measurement ${A_{0|1}}$ in \cite{Brun_2002} by a unitary rotation.
-To demonstrate that the two are not equal, we examine the effect of multiple rounds of measurements on an arbitrary initial state $\ket{\psi}$.
+To show that these repeated measurements are inequivalent to a single round of measurements with a different value of $\epsilon$, we examine the effect of multiple rounds of measurements on an arbitrary initial state $\ket{\psi}$.
 First, we observe that $M_+ M_- \propto \mathbb{I}$, so that up to a factor that does not affect the state of the system.
-This is because each measurement operator acts as the inverse of the other after renormalization.
+The reason is that each measurement operator acts as the inverse of the other after renormalization.

-Next, we consider both measurement operators raised to the $k^{th}$ power.
+Next, we consider both measurement operators raised to the $k$th power.
 We find that

 where the new coefficients are given by